-There were eighty six (89) routine tests conducted on the backflow devices in North Brookfield during 2017.
-One device failed the testing.
-One device was repaired by the owners and successfully retested.
-Fourteen devices were not tested due to non-occupancy with water shut off.
+There were Ninety three (93) routine tests conducted on the backflow devices in North Brookfield during 2018.
+Two (2) devices failed the testing.
+Both were repaired by the owners and successfully retested.
+Fourteen devices were not tested due to non-occupancy and/or seasonal with water being off.